All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Menopause Makes Weight Loss So Difficult

 The menopausal transition typically begins in a woman's mid-40s and is marked by a progressive decline in estrogen and progesterone.
-This hormonal shift triggers a cascade of metabolic changes that directly promote weight gain, particularly around the midsection .
+This hormonal shift triggers a cascade of metabolic changes that directly promote weight gain, particularly around the midsection.

 During perimenopause and menopause, women gain an average of 1.5 pounds per year, with studies showing a total average gain of 5 to 8 pounds over the transition .
-But the real problem is not just the number on the scale.
+But the real problem isn't just the number on the scale.
 The composition of weight changes significantly, with lean muscle mass declining and visceral adipose tissue increasing, even in women whose total weight stays relatively stable.

 Several factors converge to make this weight especially stubborn:

 • Declining estrogen: Estrogen helps regulate appetite, fat distribution, and insulin sensitivity.
-As levels drop, the body shifts fat storage from the hips and thighs to the abdomen .
+As levels drop, the body shifts fat storage from the hips and thighs to the abdomen.

-• Increased insulin resistance: Postmenopausal women develop higher fasting insulin levels and reduced glucose tolerance, creating a metabolic environment that favors fat storage .
+• Increased insulin resistance: Postmenopausal women develop higher fasting insulin levels and reduced glucose tolerance, creating a metabolic environment that favors fat storage.

 • Reduced resting metabolic rate: Loss of lean muscle mass lowers the number of calories burned at rest, making caloric deficit harder to achieve.